HOP TO IT! STREET GAMES FOR CHILDREN’S WEEK

 Children’s Week in Australia is always in October.
 Children’s Week is a reminder about the United Nations Convention on the Rights of the Child, in which world leaders made a historic commitment to actively support the well-being of the world’s children.
 This website celebrates Article 31 of the Convention: ‘Children have the right to relax, play and to join in a wide range of leisure activities’.

-At various times over past years, COVID-19 has affected the way we can play, with children’s regular gathering-places like schools, kindergartens, playgroups, clubs and associations closed, play equipment in our local parks taped off and even play-dates with friends banned.
-The restrictions also meant that many Children’s Week events and activities had to be delivered online.
-But don’t worry – the games on this website can be played safely at any time.
+At various times over past years, COVID-19 has affected the way we can play, but don’t worry – the games on this website can be played safely at any time.

 Hop To It!
-Street Games for Children’s Week invites you to take part in a community activity that celebrates children through their play, and at the same time adds colour to your local street, as a sign that the spirit of play is alive and well in this very challenging year!
+Street Games for Children’s Week invites you to take part in a community activity that celebrates children through their play, and adds colour to your local street, as a sign that the spirit of play is alive and well!
 It’s free to join in, and you can play for as long as you like.
 All you have to do is draw a hopscotch on your footpath and play.

-When you draw a Hopscotch design on the footpath, a shared space, it instantly becomes a community activity that belongs to everyone, so anyone can play until rain washes the chalk away.
-It’s a simple, familiar game, but the best news is that it’s a safe game to play during covid.
-Only one player at a time, with everyone else standing back.
+When you draw a Hopscotch design on the footpath it instantly becomes a community activity that belongs to everyone, so anyone can play until rain washes the chalk away.
+It’s a simple, familiar game – one player at a time, with everyone else standing back.
 That makes it ideal for a playful Children’s Week activity for families to share.

 So you’re invited to Hop To It! and join in during Children’s Week (or any time)!